 Cash and cash equivalents include cash and investments such as cash held in the bank and in petty cash and the value of investments in deposits or other highly liquid investments with short term maturities of three months or less.
-These balances are projected to decrease by \$2.6 million during the year mainly due the expectation to have most capital projects complete by 30 June.
+These balances are projected to decrease by \$6.7 million during the year mainly due the expectation to have most capital projects complete by 30 June and the 50% prepayment of the grants commission return in 2017/18.